hackboyMcHack/bronco/index.md

 ⠀

+## New in 4.0

+⠀

+New features:

+- **Auto lock** setting
+- **Fault reader** mode to help debug issues with the bike's controller
+- **ASI register reader** available after unlocking developer mode by tapping "App version" 7 times.
+  - This feature lets you read configuration parameters of the bike's controller.
+  - The source has enough groundwork for experienced modders to build their own *arbitrary configuration writer*.
+- Option to **adjust initial torque** when accelerating.
+  - If you're on older firmwares, the "soft" setting implements the official fix for motor "brrr" sound and unwanted vibrations when accelerating from a stop.

+Improvements:

+- Streamlined user experience when performing long lasting Bluetooth operations

+⠀

+---

+⠀

 ## What?

 This Android app lets you set custom max speed on a CBY bike (all models) or remove speed restriction completely.
 Tested on firmwares `4.10.0` to `4.10.9` but should work on all of them.